mahak-23/code-editor-sync/README.md

-# Getting Started with Create React App
+# Getting Started with Code Sync Editor

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)

 -  It is used by user to create a digital room.
 -  Users can join the room and edit the code or text in sametime.